-- 10.1 Introduction
+- 11.1 Introduction

-- 10.2 Topographic data
+- 11.2 Topographic data

-- 10.3 Mean orography
+- 11.3 Mean orography

-- 10.4 Land sea mask
+- 11.4 Land sea mask

-- 10.5 Standard deviation of filtered orography
+- 11.5 Standard deviation of filtered orography

-- 10.6 Parameters for gravity-wave and low level orgraphic blocking schemes
+- 11.6 Parameters for gravity-wave and low level orgraphic blocking schemes

-- 10.7 Vegetation parameters
+- 11.7 Vegetation parameters

-- 10.8 Roughness length
+- 11.8 Roughness length

-- 10.9 Albedo
+- 11.9 Albedo

-- 10.10 Aerosols
+- 11.10 Aerosols

-- 10.11 Ozone
+- 11.11 Ozone

+- 11.12 Trace gases

+- 11.13 Soil type

 The ECMWF model uses a series of climate fields of different origin which have different resolution and different projections.
 Brankovic and Van Maanen (1985) describe a set of programs (known as PREPCLIM software) to interpolate the different fields to the requested target resolution.
 The software handles all the target resolutions that are in use at ECMWF and either full or reduced Gaussian grids.
 Grid areas at the model resolution are referred to as ECMWF or model grid squares.
-This appendix describes the different climate fields and the procedures to derive the fields that are needed by the model.
+This chapter describes the different climate fields and the procedures to derive the fields that are needed by the model.

-10.2 TOPOGRAPHIC DATA
+11.2 TOPOGRAPHIC DATA